Jumping-Beaver/PHP_Static_Type_Checker/README.md

 duplication of what PHP does internally.
 One can think of possible approaches to improve this.

 One nasty aspect is PHP's autoloading functionality.
-It still requires to execute the `vendor/autoload.php` file using the `--eval` flag to get informed about the existing identifiers.
+It still requires to execute the `vendor/autoload.php` file using the `--require` flag to get informed about the existing identifiers.
 I dislike the autoloading approach also because what is actually loaded is intransparent and not explicit.